hpierre74/BCM-Interview/README.md

  ]
 }
 ```
-Where type can be :
+Where type in the URL can be :
   * SELL: only returns the orders that have a type set to SELL
-  * BUY: only returns the orders that have a type set to SELL
+  * BUY: only returns the orders that have a type set to BUY
   * ALL: return all the data, regardless of the type

 The `page` query string attribute starts from 0.